Dual Diagnosis Treatment Columbus, GA

 Central Alabama Veterans Healthcare System - 42.9 miles from Columbus, GA

-Central Alabama Veterans Healthcare System is a dual-diagnosis treatment center in Tuskegee, AL that provides treatment for mental health and substance use disorders that include depression as well as bulimia.
+Central Alabama Veterans Healthcare System is a dual diagnosis treatment center in Tuskegee, Alabama that provides treatment for substance abuse and mental health disorders that include depression as well as avoidant personality disorder.

 Address: 2400 Hospital Road, Tuskegee, AL 36083 in Macon County